amiayweb/Hytale-F2P-PWSH/README.md

 ## ❓ FAQ for Users

-**Q: Do I need to delete my old game files before running this?**
+**Do I need to delete my old game files before running this?**

-A: No. The script will scan your existing `HytaleF2P` folder and fix whatever is broken.
+No. The script will scan your existing `HytaleF2P` folder and fix whatever is broken.

-**Q: Why is the window blue/black text?**
+**Why is the window blue/black text?**

-A: This is the PowerShell interface.
+This is the PowerShell interface.
 It allows the script to perform "Low-Level" repairs that a standard window cannot do.

-**Q: How do I know it's finished?**
+**How do I know it's finished?**

-A: The script will show a real-time log of what it is fixing.
+The script will show a real-time log of what it is fixing.
 Once it finishes the "Binary Modification," the game will launch automatically.